-- 2.1 The ability to manage patients with respect in a safe, ethical and confidential fashion. - 2.2 The ability to keep and maintain clear, accurate and detailed patient records. - 2.3 The ability to interpret existing records and respond appropriately. - 2.4 The ability to show when to refer and to understand referral pathways.
+- 2.1 The ability to manage patients with respect in a safe, ethical and confidential manner. - 2.2 The ability to keep and maintain clear, accurate and detailed patient records. - 2.3 The ability to interpret existing records and respond appropriately. - 2.4 The ability to show when to refer and to understand referral pathways. - 2.5 The ability to demonstrate insight into legal, professional and ethical obligations of a registered optometrist.